barelyhuman/froutes/README.md

 ### Roadmap (as of now)

 -   [x] Start of simple with something that can handle static routes.
+-   [ ] Add CLI tool to be used with it
 -   [ ] Add Dynamic paths and parameter parsing.
 -   [ ] Add extensive middleware support
 -   [ ] Ability to compile each api file with all it's requirements